docedson/NewMacScript/README.md

 Modify the theme.
 You can find a list of the themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes.)

 Make sure to save and close the file after editing.
-You may have quit and reopen iTerm2 for the theme to take effect.
+You may have to quit and reopen iTerm2 for the theme to take effect.

 ### The End